jcompagni10/envent/README.md

 * Access events using event tag names
 * Select modules on the web application to display on the mobile application, such as schedule, announcements, basic info, and a message board
 * Upload pictures for their event and schedule items
-* Schedule out various events for their event
+* Schedule various events for event
 * Message other event goers
 * Send and recieve important event updates and announcements